 What Damages are Commonly Awarded in Slip and Fall Cases?

-Damages in a slip and fall case can include medical expenses, rehabilitation services, out-of-pocket costs, pain and suffering, and mental and emotional distress.
+A slip and fall case damage can include medical expenses, rehabilitation services, out-of-pocket costs, pain and suffering, and mental and emotional distress.
 Lost income and loss of future earnings may also be awarded depending on the nature of the injuries sustained and the victim’s estimated expectation and rate for recovery.
 Individuals who are involved in a slip and fall accident miss on average 11 days of work per month while they recover from their injuries, which can range from minor to severe.

 Strains, sprains, bruises, bumps, scratches and cuts are common outcomes of slip and fall accidents.
 Additionally, fractures of the hips, arms, and spine often result, with 25 percent of those serious enough to require intervention by a surgeon.
 Injuries to the spinal cord and brain, as well as death, are among the most severe consequences of slip and fall accidents.